 Victoria Derby Form Guide

-The Victoria Derby is often closely watched by people wanting to place bets on the Melbourne Cup on the following Tuesday.
-Due to the fact that the winner is granted automatic entry into the Melbourne Cup field, the Victoria Derby winner can become one of the favourites to win again on the first Tuesday of November.
-People also use the performances of Victoria Derby runners to help predict how those same horses will fair in races such as the Crown Oaks for three-year-old fillies, Queen Elizabeth Stales, Sandown Classic, Geelong Cup and Ballarat Cup.
+People also the performances of Victoria Derby runners to help predict how those same horses will fair in races such as the Crown Oaks for three-year-old fillies, Queen Elizabeth Stales, Sandown Classic, Geelong Cup and Ballarat Cup.

-People produce a Victoria Derby form guide based on the runner’s performances in lead-up races like the Cox Plate, Caulfield Cup and Caulfield Guineas.
-However, the best assessment of how a horse will perform in the Victoria Derby is often found by watching the Listed Cranbourne Cup, Group 3 Norman Robinson Stakes, Listed Geelong Cup and Group 2 AAMI Vase.
+People produce a Victoria Derby form guide based on the runner’s performances in lead-up races like the Cox Plate and Caulfield Guineas.
+However, the best assessment of how a horse will perform in the Victoria Derby is often found by watching the Group 3 Norman Robinson Stakes, Listed Geelong Classic for the three year olds, and Group 2 AAMI Vase at Moonee Valley.
 These races are so helpful in forming a Victoria Derby form guide because they are run under the same three-year-old set weight conditions and are run over a similar distance.
 Furthermore, because many of the hopeful Victoria Derby runners will run in these races, it is a good opportunity to assess how they will fare against each other.

 Victoria Derby Betting